xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 like it.

-The Pascal version  is  a  little  trickier,  but  it  still only requires  minor  changes,  and those only to procedure Block.
+The Pascal version  is  a  little  trickier,  but  it  still only requires  minor  changes,  and those only to procedure `Block`.
 To keep things as simple as possible, let's split the procedure into two parts.
 The following procedure handles just one statement: